Why a Cash Flow Projection Can Keep Your Business Alive

 A cash flow projection is one of the easier bookkeeping documents to build and maintain.
 There are no complicated accounting or tax principles involved.
 The only ingredients in a cash flow projection are how much cash you have, how much you plan to receive, and how much you plan to spend.

-The first step in building the projection is to determine what time intervals you want to track.
-Most projections are done monthly, but you can use any interval you want.
-Quarterly is probably the longest length of time you’d want to track.
-If your cash flows are very unpredictable or if you are already in a cash crunch, you may want to tighten your time frame and keep track of cash flow on a weekly basis.
+The first step in building the projection is determining the time intervals you want to track.
+Most projections are done monthly, but you can use any interval.
+Quarterly is probably the most extended length of time you’d like to follow.
+If your cash flows are very unpredictable or you are already in a cash crunch, you may want to tighten your time frame and keep track of cash flow weekly.

-Let’s assume we are going to project our cash flows for the upcoming year using monthly intervals.
+Let’s assume we will use monthly intervals to project our cash flows for the upcoming year.
 We would enter all 12 months along the top row of our spreadsheet.
 In the first column, we’d break down our main categories: opening balance, revenue, expenses, and ending balance.

-Starting with January, we would enter the opening balance of our cash-on-hand.
-This may be cash in any bank accounts and cash physically held at your business.
-We would then list and add in all expected revenues for the month of January.
-By adding revenues to our opening cash balance, we come up with the total amount of cash available to use in January.
+Starting with January, we will enter the opening balance of our cash on hand.
+This may be cash in any bank account and cash physically held at your business.
+We would then list and add in all expected revenues for January.
+By adding revenues to our opening cash balance, we come up with the total cash available in January.

-Next we would list our expected expenses.
-These should be anything that will be paid by cash and can include things like payroll, accounts payable, taxes, debt payments, and insurance.
-We then subtract the total expenses from the sum of our revenues and opening cash balance.
+Next, we would list our expected expenses.
+These should be anything that will be paid by cash, including payroll, accounts payable, taxes, debt payments, and insurance.
+We then subtract the total expenses from our revenues and open the cash balance.

-That calculation gives us our end of month balance.
-If our ending balance is greater than our beginning balance, then we have accumulated cash during the month.
-If the ending balance is less than the opening balance, then we’ve spent more than we’ve brought in.
-If our ending balance is negative, then we are out of money and need to take action to cover the deficit.
+That calculation gives us our end-of-month balance.
+If our ending balance exceeds our beginning balance, we have accumulated cash during the month.
+If the ending balance is less than the opening balance, we’ve spent more than we’ve brought in.
+If our ending balance is negative, we are out of money and must take action to cover the deficit.

 Why a Cash Flow Projection is Vital to Your Business

 Ideally, your ending balances would grow every month.
 That would indicate consistency and profitability.
-Unfortunately, that’s not always the case in business.
-You may have a large, unexpected expense one month or you could have a large customer fall through at the last minute.
+Unfortunately, that’s not always the business case.
+You may have a considerable, unexpected expense one month or a significant customer fall through at the last minute.
 These things happen.

 By planning and projecting your cash flow, you can take the actions necessary to keep your business running.
-If you see that your business is in danger of running a deficit one month, you could use that information to fund the deficit ahead of time.
+If your business is in danger of running a deficit one month, you could use that information to fund the deficit beforehand.

 You could also pursue financing for your operations.
-You’ll find it easier to obtain financing at reasonable terms if you do it ahead of time rather than if you try to do it at the last minute.
+You’ll find it easier to obtain financing at reasonable terms if you do it ahead of time rather than trying to do it at the last minute.

 No business should go under because the owner didn’t see a cash crunch coming.
 A cash flow projection can help you look into the future and predict rough spots for your business.
 By taking action now, you could save yourself and your business later.